YDK-Solutions/ydk/sdk/cpp/core/docsgen/api/path/nodes/root_schema_node.rst

         :param path: The path to the rpc schema node
         :return: Pointer to :cpp:class:`Rpc<Rpc>` or ``nullptr``.
-        :raises: :cpp:class:`YCPPInvalidArgumentError<YCPPInvalidArgumentError>` if the argument is invalid.
+        :raises: :cpp:class:`YInvalidArgumentError<YInvalidArgumentError>` if the argument is invalid.
-        :raises: :cpp:class:`YCPPPathError<YCPPPathError>` if the path is invalid.
+        :raises: :cpp:class:`YPathError<YPathError>` if the path is invalid.